 The A Level Physical Education course encourages students to immerse themselves in the world of sports and PE with the chance to perform or coach a sport and delve into the how and why of physical activity.
 Students will receive a well-rounded and full introduction to sport and exercise science.
 This complete grounding in the subject provides a fantastic base from which to build when they move on to higher education or employment.

-The new A Level will be fully linear so assessment of a student's knowledge and understanding of the whole course takes place at the end of two years of study.
+The Physical Education A Level is fully linear and assessment of a student's knowledge and understanding of the whole course takes place at the end of two years of study.